Deltares/Veiligheidsrendement/vrtool/orm/version/migration/README.md

 ## Migration

-From a user perspective a database can be migrated with `python vrtool migrate_db <path to database>`.
+A database can be migrated with `python vrtool migrate_db <path to database>`.
 Alternatively databases in a certain folder can be converted with `python vrtool migrate_db_dir <path to folder with database(s)>`.
 If a database is upgraded multiple versions, the different migrations are done consecutively.

-### Major upgrade
-A major upgrade is assumed to be non-compatible with the previous version, meaning the migration can't be fully supported.
-In case a major upgrade is done, the migration is interrupted after executing the supported part of the migration.
-To have a compatible database, the user has to finish the migration step by adding the right data to the database before continuing with the remaining migration steps.
+**DISCLAIMER**: Databases are overwritten during migration, so it is advised to create a backup beforehand.